 Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.17.5.

-For more guidance on Python’s naming conventions, refer to Python Style Guides contained in “PEP 8 -- Style Guide for Python Code”.
+For more guidance on Python’s naming conventions, refer to Python Style Guides contained in “PEP 8 – Style Guide for Python Code”.

 Avoid names that differ only by case unless necessary to the logic of the usage, and in such cases document the usage.